 One of my favorite things about the Golden Gate Bridge bike tour to Sausalito is that it lets me take everything in without feeling caught up in the city.
-This route is one of my top recommendations for beginners who want to see San Francisco from its most flattering angles.
+Biking across the Golden Gate Bridge and the Sausalito bike tour route is one of my top recommendations for beginners who want to see San Francisco from its most flattering angles.
 Here are just a few of its highlights:

 Setting out From Fisherman’s Wharf